awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-quicksight-analysis.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `AwsAccountId`  <a name="cfn-quicksight-analysis-awsaccountid"></a>
-The ID of the AWS account where you are creating an analysis\.
+The ID of the AWS account; where you are creating an analysis\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `12`